بِسْمِ اللّٰهِ الرَّحْمٰنِ الرَّحِيمِ

 Many Muslim families do not know that publicly funded home and community care may be available in Alberta, that care needs can be reviewed when circumstances change, or that dignity, privacy, and health information protections are recognized in Alberta law and continuing care standards.

 Knowing Your Rights helps Alberta families understand what is a legal right, what is a continuing care standard, what is a program rule, and what is a reasonable care request.
-We cover how to ask for a home and community care assessment, privacy and health information protections, faith-related care needs including food, modesty, and prayer-related requests where applicable, care assessment and review pathways, elder abuse warning signs and reporting options, and caregiver workplace protections — with materials designed for English, Arabic, Somali, Urdu, Amharic, and Oromo-speaking families, and for community education settings including masjid-based halaqas where available.
+We cover how to ask for a home and community care assessment, privacy and health information protections, faith-related care needs including food, modesty, and prayer-related requests where applicable, care assessment and review pathways, elder abuse warning signs and reporting options, and caregiver workplace protections — with materials designed for English, Arabic, Somali, Urdu, and Amharic-speaking families, and for community education settings including masjid-based halaqas where available.

 Designed for halaqas